 8. Site Search

 If someone takes the time to search for something specific on your website, they’re closer to conversion than those just casually viewing pages.
-If your site has a search functionality, you can enable site search tracking under View Settings in the Admin panel.
+If your site has a search functionality, you can enable site search tracking by turning on Enhanced Measurement in GA4 (in the Admin panel) and toggling on site search tracking.

 Site search data helps you gauge both the usefulness of your UX design and the interests of your audience.
 If people frequently search terms that indicate they can’t find important content, you may need to move it someplace more obvious.
-And a high search volumes of topics among your blog topics or products indicate areas of interest.
+And a high search volumes of searches for certain content indicates a strong interest in that area (and an expectation to find it).
+If you don’t have much or anything on the topic, this is a great place to focus content efforts.

 Off-Site Ways to Assess Website Performance